tyuxie/tyuxie.github.io/_pages/about.md

 About Me
 ======
 I am a Ph.D. student in the School of Mathematical Sciences at Peking University.
-Previously, I received my bachelor degree in statistics from School of Mathematical Sciences and my second bachelor degree in economics from National School of Development in Peking University.
+Previously, I received my bachelor degree in mathematical statistics from School of Mathematical Sciences and my second bachelor degree in economics from National School of Development in Peking University.

 Research Interests
 ======